rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 4. Handling Post-Transaction

 ?>**Note:**
-All the steps below are using Midtrans Sandbox environment, not production, to easily test the      integration process.
-Make sure are switching to Sandbox mode on your Midtrans account dashboard while retrieving Server Key and Client Key.
-Explained in Midtrans Account.
+All the steps below are using Midtrans **Sandbox environment**, not production, to easily test the      integration process.
+Make sure to follow [preparation section](/en/snap/preparation), before proceeding.

 ## 1. Obtain Transaction Token on Backend